 “God doesn’t love me anymore”, came the broken voice over my phone.
-Once again hopes had been brutally dashed and this time it just seemed too hard to bear.
+Once again, hopes had been brutally dashed; this time, it just seemed too hard to bear.

 My heart hurt so badly for her and in that moment, I wanted to agree.
 If God truly loved this child of his, he wouldn’t keep letting her down like this right?
 I mean this was the moment she had worked and labored towards for many years and now that moment was being snatched away once again.

 The phone call ended and my heart was so full.
 I wanted to rage and cry and pound the gates of heaven for an answer.

 Why God?
 Why does this keep happening?
 I know her well, she doesn’t deserve this, why are you withholding this desired blessing from her?